zzehli/study-notes/ml/ml.md

     * resource intensive comparing models require many rounds of comparisons
     * transitivity in model matches might not work in model comparison (A is better than B, B is better than C, but A is not necessarily better than C)
 ### Chapter 4, Evaluate AI System
+* given a criteria (latency, domain specific, etc), how to choose eval metrics?
+* domain specific capacities are often evaluated with exact evaluation
+    * coding tasks can be evaluated by running it: functional correctness
+    * non-coding tasks are evaluated with close-ended tasks, for example, let the model to do multiple choice questions
+    * MCQs are not ideal for evaluating summarization, translation and writing
+* generation capacity: factual consistency and safety
+    * factual consistency
+        * measure hallucination
+        * use local context to store facts or use a global knowledge source
+        * the hardest part is to determine what the facts are
+        * AI as a judge can be used to evaluate factual consistency
+        * related to the study of *textual entailment* in NLP, which measures the relationship between two statements: entailment, contradiction and neutral
+            * can use specialized models for this
+        * important for RAG, since the generated response should be consistent with RAG
+    * safety
+        * inappropriate language
+        * harmful recommendations
+        * hate speech
+        * violence
+        * stereotypes
+        * bias
+* instruction-following capacity: essential for structured output
+* role-playing
+    * RoleLLM benchmark
+    * hard to automate
+* cost and latency
+* model selection workflow
+    * hard attributes: model size, privacy, etc
+    * soft attributes: accuracy, factual consistency
+    * data contamination: models is tested on the data it is trained on
+* design eval pipeline
+    1) evaluate all components in a systems: both per task and end-to-end
+        * turn-based: evaluate the qualify of each output
+        * task-based: whether the system completes a task
+    2) create an evaluation guideline
+        * define evaluation criteria eg. relevance, factual consistency, safety
+        * create score rubrics
+        * tie evaluation metrics to business metrics: eg. factual consistency of 80%: we can automate 30% of customer support requests
+    3) define evaluation methods and data
+        * When logprobs are available, use them.
+Logprobs can be used to measure how confident a model is about a generated token
+        * annotate eval data, which can be reused to create instruction data
 ## [Flow Engineering](https://www.youtube.com/watch?v=YpoK2L1EeJc)
 * instead of calling LLMs once, applications usually need to call them multiple times
 * design environment, eg. at Ford, the craftsmanship is in the workbench itself